dhansshree/RandomCodingAssignments/README.md

 # RandomCodingAssignments
-This repository is an accumulation of all the assignments I have attempted to solve
+This repository is an accumulation of all the assignments I have attempted to solve.
+It's not the code that is random , just the ordering :)